buluma/ansible-role-postfix/README.md

 # Whether or not to use the local biff service.
 # postfix_biff: true

-# With locally submitted mail, append the string ".$mydomain" to addresses that have false ".domain" information
+# With locally submitted mail, append the string ".$mydomain" to addresses that have no ".domain" information
 # postfix_append_dot_mydomain: false

 # The alias databases that are used for local(8) delivery